ChrisWhealy/Cordova-Create/README.md

   * `<app name>` is the name of the application seen by the user of the mobile device.

   * `<platform names>` is an optional set of target platforms.
-If this list is omitted, then the default platforms listed in the Global Configuration file will be used instead.
+If this list is omitted, then `cva-create` will look first at the default platforms listed in the Global Configuration file.
+If any platforms are listed in the Local Configuration files, then the local values take precedence over the global values.

   The first three parameters are the same as would be used with the Cordova CLI command `cordova create`.